-The DESK Content Standards are unique to each course and outline the major topics and concepts to be explored.
-In most courses, the Content Standards are accompanied by a Topic Checklist that provides direction for the teacher in how to use the the standards.
+Content Standards are unique to each course and outline the major topics and concepts to be explored using the priority standards.

 Davis School District supports the Utah State Legislature in promoting civic education for graduating students in public schools.
 Utah law, and Davis School District, requires students to take and pass a civics tests based on the U.S. Citizenship and Immigration Services Civics Test.